cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/common-api-calls.md

 ## Fallback origin configuration

-The “fallback origin” of a zone is the origin hostname to which all custom hostnames requests are sent (unless the hostname is overriden with a *custom_origin_server*).
+The “fallback origin” of a zone is the origin hostname to which all custom hostnames requests are sent (unless the hostname is overridden with a *custom_origin_server*).
 All users may retrieve the fallback origin value, but setting it via API requires additional account permissions.

 ### 1. Error codes